 Plus I wasn’t going to blurt out to a group of people I’d just met that I was having a panic attack, not because they would judge me or anything but to avoid the onslaught of omigodareyouok’s, doyouneedaglassofwater’s and the worst one of all – did something bring it on/what were you thinking about.

 Being in that situation repeatedly kind of forced me to learn how to mask and ignore the fact I was sure I was having a heart attack multiple times a day.
-And the more times you get through it, the more you can be sure you’re never actually having a heart attack.
+And the more times you get through it, the more you can be sure you’re not actually having a heart attack when it happens again.

 Happy birthday to me.